Patrick Cronin (hurler): Senior

-Cronin was added to the Cork senior team at the start of the 2006 season.
+Bronin was added to the Cork senior team at the start of the 2006 season.
 He was an unused substitute throughout the National League but was retained for the championship.
-On 25 June 2006, Cronin won a Munster Championship medal as an unused substitute following Cork's 2-14 to 1-14 defeat of Tipperary in the final.
+On 25 June 2006, Bronin won a Munster Championship medal as an unused substitute following Cork's 2-14 to 1-14 defeat of Tipperary in the final.
 Cork subsequently qualified for the All-Ireland final on 3 September 2006, with Kilkenny providing the opposition.
 Cronin remained on the bench for the 1-16 to 1-13 defeat.

-On 18 February 2007, Cronin made his first appearance for the Cork senior team in a 1-21 to 1-14 defeat of Offaly in the National League.
+On 18 February 2007, Bronin made his first appearance for the Cork senior team in a 1-21 to 1-14 defeat of Offaly in the National League.
 He made his Munster Championship debut on 27 May 2007 in Cork's 1-18 to 1-11 Munster quarter-final defeat of Clare.

-On 11 July 2010, Cronin was named amongst the substitutes when Cork faced Waterford in the Munster final.
+On 11 July 2010, Bronin was named amongst the substitutes when Cork faced Waterford in the Munster final.
 He came on as a substitute at left corner-forward for Patrick Horgan when Cork drew the game 2-15 apiece.
 Cronin returned to the bench for the replay a week later as Cork were defeated by 1-16 to 1-13.

-On 6 May 2012, Cronin was named at centre-forward when Cork faced Kilkenny in the National League final.
+On 6 May 2012, Bronin was named at centre-forward when Cork faced Kilkenny in the National League final.
 He was held scoreless in the 3-21 to 0-16 defeat.

-Cronin was appointed captain at the start of the 2013 season.
+Bronin was appointed captain at the start of the 2013 season.
 On 14 July 2013, he captained the team to a 0-24 to 0-15 Munster final defeat by Limerick.
 On 8 September 2013, Cronin captained the team from left wing-forward against Clare in the All-Ireland final and was one of three goal-scorers in the 3-16 to 0-25 draw.
 He was again at left wing-forward for the replay on 28 September which Cork lost by 5-16 to 3-16.
-Cronin ended the year by being nominated for a GAA/GPA All-Star.
+Bronin ended the year by being nominated for a GAA/GPA All-Star.

-Cronin retained the captaincy the following year.
+Bronin retained the captaincy the following year.
 On 3 July 2014, he won a second Munster Championship medal - his first on the field of play - following Cork's 2-24 to 0-24 defeat of Limerick in the last final to be played at the old Páirc Uí Chaoimh.

-On 3 May 2015, Cronin was named on the bench when Cork qualified for the National League final against Waterford.
+On 3 May 2015, Bronin was named on the bench when Cork qualified for the National League final against Waterford.
 He remained as an unused substitute for the 1-24 to 0-17 defeat.

-Cronin was again included on the Cork team for the 2016 National League but was an unused substitute throughout the campaign.
-On 5 April 2016, it was reported that Cronin had been released from the Cork team.
+Bronin was again included on the Cork team for the 2016 National League but was an unused substitute throughout the campaign.
+On 5 April 2016, it was reported that Bronin had been released from the Cork team.